 – Bring references to the trial.
 As soon as you know you’re going in for a trial, look up some images of bridal makeup that you really like, and bring some of those with you on the day.
 Just make sure you’re taking your skin tone into account.
 If you’ve got skin like Dita Von Teese, then Kim Kardashian’s makeup isn’t going to translate too easily onto your face!

 – Get individual eyelashes.
 Using individual fakies is a fantastic way for you to make your eyes really stand out, without getting as verbose as they would full strips.
 Choosing different lengths will create a lovely, natural, fluttery look, especially if you can nestle them all in between your natural lashes, rather than tacking them on top.
+If you’re looking for another way to emphasise your eyes, you could consider using eyeliner stamps from https://www.lovoir.com.

 – Have your makeup test done anywhere with bright, overhead lighting.
 This can totally throw off the look you’re going for, and give you an inaccurate idea of what your makeup will look like on the day.
 If you’re going to have an artist come to your home, try to choose a day where there’ll be a lot of makeup.